 The Wheels series is an innovative course designed to give teachers all the tools they need to successfully manage groups of energetic pre-primary learners.
+The series comprises of three editions: Big Wheel, Mimi’s Wheel and Ferris Wheel and five versions, catering for different classroom needs.
 With engaging stories and the optimum level of support, teaching becomes both effective and enjoyable.

 - A unique Hop on & Hop off approach allows teachers to follow the unit sequence in the order they choose.